rentzsch/markdownlive/MarkdownLive Release Notes.markdown

+## MarkdownLive 1.5.1 Sun Sep 13 2009

+* [FIX] Re-add "Copy Generated HTML" menu item left behind in transition to .xib.

+## MarkdownLive 1.5 Sun Sep 13 2009

+* Jump to Snow Leopard, Xcode 3.2 and discount 1.3.5.

 ## MarkdownLive 1.4.2 Thu Apr 23 2009

 * Upgrade to discount 1.3.5.

 ## MarkdownLive 1.4.1 Sun Nov 16 2008

 * Upgraded to discount 1.3.0, which solves a bunch of crashers.

 ## MarkdownLive 1.4 Sun May 21 2008